Entry Into Canada on Original Visa

 - to leave Canada by the end of their authorized period of stay

-- to not work, unless they have been issued a work permit or are exempt from the requirement to obtain a work permit
+- to not work unless they have been issued a work permit or are exempt from the requirement to obtain a work permit

-- to not study, unless they have been issued a Study Permit or are exempt from the requirement to obtain a study permit
+- to not study unless they have been issued a Study Permit or are exempt from the requirement to obtain a study permit

 Now the port of entry officer does not need to document these conditions for every person authorized to enter Canada as a temporary resident as they are automatically imposed.
 However, if the officer believes that a document is necessary as a control measure or as an aid in counselling the person regarding the conditions of their entry, they may generate a Visitor Record and attach it to their passport or travel document.

-Your intentions of becoming a permanent resident does not preclude you from becoming a temporary resident so long as the officer is satisfied that you will leave Canada by the end of the period authorized for your stay.
-A person's desire to await the outcome of an application for permanent residence from within Canada may be legitimate and should not automatically result in the decision to refuse entry.
+Your intentions of becoming a permanent resident do not preclude you from becoming a temporary resident so long as the officer is satisfied that you will leave Canada by the end of the period authorized for your stay.
+A person’s desire to await the outcome of an application for permanent residence from within Canada may be legitimate and should not automatically result in the decision to refuse entry.

 An officer will distinguish between such a person who has no intention of leaving Canada if the application is refused.

 In rendering a decision, the officer will consider the following: